Mikal Watts: Lawsuit against Watts for identity theft

 On March 3, 2016, a $100 million lawsuit was filed for identify theft against two Texas attorneys (John Cracken of Dallas and Bob Hilliard of Corpus Christi) and one non-attorney (Max Duncan of Kerrville) in Harris County, Texas District Court.
 The attorneys were accused of using "case runners to steal the identities of Vietnamese-Americans damaged by spill."
 Duncan helped finance this effort.
 After the case was filed, Watts' name was added as a co-defendant.
 However, on September 13, Watts was non-suited, meaning he was removed from the lawsuit.

 Personal life

 He has been married to Tammy, and the couple have three children, Taylor, Hailey, and Brandon.
-Mikal has two brothers David and Guy, and one sister, Katy Watts.
-Watts and his wife are actively involved in their church, Oak Hills Church is San Antonio, pastored by Max Lucado and Randy Frazee.
+Watts has two brothers David and Guy, and one sister, Katy Watts.
+Watts and his wife are actively involved in their church, Oak Hills Church in San Antonio, pastored by Max Lucado and Randy Frazee.
 Watts and his wife Tammy founded Rapha God Ministries, a ministry they founded in order to provide free Christian prayer counseling to those in need.

 Watts' mother is a Texas state district judge.

-Watts opposes abortion and same-sex marriage, but supports civil unions for same-sex couples.
-He supports the expansion of federal funding for stem cell research.
+As of 2007, Watts opposed abortion and same-sex marriage, but supported civil unions for same-sex couples.
+He supported the expansion of federal funding for stem cell research.